the-argus/gtk-nix/README.md

 ## Credits

-This is packaging for Phocus Gtk, an excellent gtk theme.
-The packaging just patches Phocus to have different properties.
+This is a modified version of Phocus Gtk, an excellent gtk theme.
 This is only possible thanks to Phocus Gtk's great code structure and use of SCSS.

 ## Usage